 - Crampons with the anti-bailing plate.
 Until very recently the "clip on" type was mandatory, but now there are new models with a sort of mixed "heel clip - front strap" that I really consider safer.
 Don't spare money on these.
 Be sure you know how to put them correctly, and check the binding.
 If you hire a guide, have him check the bindings for you.

 - A couple of locking biners for each party member.

 - High altitude clothes, including a good down jacket with hood.
 Must be breathable.
 Also, fleece garments (jacket and trousers).
 The whole mountain clothes thing has been discussed to death, and I’m afraid that many suggestion I’ve seen around have more to do with fashion that practical consideration.
 The principle you must follow is that you must have a multi-layered clothe system (three layers), that the exterior must be windproof, and that you must have some spare clothes.
 If you hire a guide, discuss

-- Undergarments specific for altitude (usually in syntethic fibre).
+- Undergarments specific for altitude

 - Balaclava and scarf.

 - A good fleece or wool hat.
 Bring also a baseball type hat.

 - Two pairs of gloves - one light and the other padded (I use snowboarding gloves).
 Bring also a pair of wool mittens, just in case

 - Two pairs of mountain goggles (I use ski masks).

 - A good, reliable frontal headlight with spare batteries (these are very, very important! )

 - A very good sunscreen.
 Take the one with the highest protection.
 When I say the highest I mean "something that's going to block every single harmful radiation whatever the sky conditions".
 Believe me, at high altitude cloud cover doesn't mean you're not going to roast.